williamsni14463/MMBC-Actuator-PLC/1-raspberry-pi-ssh-setup.md

 ### General

 - Hostname: choose something simple such as "mypi"
-- Username: choose something mnemorable like your first name
+- Username: choose something memorable like your first name
 - Password: set a memorable password

 ### Location